ivogeorg/ce-learning-progression-004-03-Computation/learning-progression-with-la-schema.md

 For multiplication and division:
 1. The exponents are summed or subtracted.
 2. The non-exponentiated operand multipliers are multiplied or divided.
-3. The result is broght back to scientific notation.
+3. The result is brought back to scientific notation.

 For example:
 <img src="https://render.githubusercontent.com/render/math?math=1.101 * 2^{10} * 1.011 * 2^{9} =">